 Voluntary Cessation from KERS under KRS 61.522(8)

-We will provide you with more information on the cessation
+We will provide more information on the cessation

 process when available.